Tamburasca/HarpsichordTuning/README.md

 Korg AW-3,
 Piano Tuner (Android), and others, but is open-source and free of charge.

-The current application (exclusively realized in Python) collects a mono signal from the computer's input audio stream (USB connector), splits it into smaller, overlapping slices, and applies the Fourier transform to each.
+The current application (realized in Python) collects a mono signal from the computer's input audio stream (USB connector), splits it into smaller, overlapping slices, and applies the Fourier transform to each.
 This practice is known as short time Fourier transform STFT.